PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Didintle-ops/README.md

 Insert 10+ sample book documents

-Display inserted books in the terminal
+Display the inserted documents in the terminal

-2. Run Queries Using MongoDB Shell or Compass
+2. Run Queries

-Option A: Using MongoDB Shell (mongosh) bash mongosh use plp_bookstore load('queries.js')
+✅ Option A: Using MongoDB Shell (mongosh) mongosh use plp_bookstore load('queries.js')

-Option B: Using MongoDB Compass
+✅ Option B: Using MongoDB Compass

-Connect to your local or Atlas cluster
+Connect to your local or Atlas MongoDB cluster

 Navigate to the plp_bookstore database

 Open the books collection

-Run queries manually from queries.js
+Run the queries manually from queries.js

 🧪 Expected Outcome

+By completing this project, you should achieve the following:

-A functioning MongoDB database with structured book data
+A fully populated plp_bookstore MongoDB database

-Verified CRUD and advanced queries
+Verified CRUD operations and advanced queries

-Aggregation pipelines for analysis
+Aggregation pipelines for analyzing data

-Indexed fields with performance improvements
+Indexed fields for optimized performance

 ✅ Submission Checklist

-[x] insert_books.js with sample data
+ insert_books.js with sample data

-[x] queries.js with all required queries
+ queries.js with all required queries

-[x] README.md with setup and usage instructions
+ README.md with setup and usage instructions

-[x] Screenshot of MongoDB Compass or Atlas showing your data
+ Screenshot (screenshot.png) of your data in MongoDB Compass or Atlas

-[x] All files committed and pushed to GitHub
+ All files committed and pushed to GitHub

 👤 Author

-Didintle Lloyd Motshabi MongoDB Week 1 Assignment – PLP MERN Stack Development
+Didintle Lloyd Motshabi
+MongoDB Week 1 Assignment
+PLP MERN Stack Development Program